METAS LAB

 SIBOL is a webinar series that aims to create awareness of promising new projects and their potential impacts to the society according to their application sectors.

-The project Production and Improvement of Construction Materials using Bacterial Calcite Precipitation was presented during the webinar series.
+Production and Improvement of Construction Materials using Bacterial Calcite Precipitation was presented during the webinar series.

 This DOST-PCIEERD funded project is headed by Dr. Jessica F. Simbahan (Project Leader, Study Leader) with Dr. Marie Christine M. Obusan (Study Leader).
 Project support was provided Andrei John T. Salem (University Research Associate II) and Sarah Jean G. Supnet (Project Assistant III).